Abnaxos/gradle-preshadow-plugin/README.md

   * It's more transparent, I feel more in control

-  * It applies also during debugging without having to add any more build steps than the IDE's default compilation
+  * It applies also during debugging without having to add any build steps to the IDE's default compilation

 So, I stuck with it and wrote this plugin for Gradle.